-Heard of Kalymnos and cannot wait to discover if this is the right Greek island for you.
+Have heard of Kalymnos and cannot wait to discover if this is the right Greek island for you.
 Then check this whole Kalymnos travel guide to make up your mind and prepare your customized itinerary!

 General Information About Kalymnos Island, Greece

-The Greek island of Kalymnos is located between the famous island of Kos and Leros; it is the fourth largest island in the Dodecanese and is surrounded by small, rugged islets, some uninhabited, other ones, such as Pserimos and Telendos, with only a few houses and cafeterias.
+The Greek island of Kalymnos is located between the famous islands of Kos and Leros; it is the fourth largest island in the Dodecanese and is surrounded by small, rugged islets, some uninhabited, other ones, such as Pserimos and Telendos, with only a few houses and cafeterias.

-The island has a rocky, very rugged landscape, with hills and mountains ideal for climbing; Kalymnos is a top climbing destination in Europe and is famous worldwide for this sport.
+The island has a rocky, very rugged landscape, with hills and mountains ideal for rock climbing; Kalymnos is a top climbing destination in Europe and is famous worldwide for this sport.
 A few isolated valleys offer a contrasting scenario.

-Here is the short list of the best guided tours you can join, to get the most out of the island:
+Here is the short list of the best-guided tours you can join to get the most out of the island:

 Best guided tours in Kalymnos: